BRYN MAWR TRUST Co Sells 570 Shares of General Electric (NYSE:GE)

-BRYN MAWR TRUST Co trimmed its stake in General Electric (NYSE:GE – Get Rating) by 4.0% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 13,597 shares of the conglomerate’s stock after selling 570 shares during the quarter.
+BRYN MAWR TRUST Co lessened its stake in shares of General Electric (NYSE:GE – Get Rating) by 4.0% in the 4th quarter, according to its most recent disclosure with the SEC.
+The firm owned 13,597 shares of the conglomerate’s stock after selling 570 shares during the period.
 BRYN MAWR TRUST Co’s holdings in General Electric were worth $1,139,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Sei Investments Co. raised its stake in General Electric by 10.0% during the 1st quarter.
-Sei Investments Co. now owns 305,384 shares of the conglomerate’s stock worth $27,925,000 after buying an additional 27,682 shares during the period.
-Prudential PLC acquired a new position in shares of General Electric during the first quarter worth approximately $1,518,000.
-Sequoia Financial Advisors LLC raised its position in shares of General Electric by 2.9% during the first quarter.
-Sequoia Financial Advisors LLC now owns 11,748 shares of the conglomerate’s stock worth $1,075,000 after purchasing an additional 334 shares during the period.
-Merit Financial Group LLC bought a new position in shares of General Electric in the 1st quarter worth $388,000.
-Finally, West Family Investments Inc. acquired a new stake in General Electric in the 1st quarter valued at $230,000.
-70.12% of the stock is owned by institutional investors.
+Several other hedge funds have also bought and sold shares of GE.
+Sei Investments Co. grew its holdings in General Electric by 10.0% during the first quarter.
+Sei Investments Co. now owns 305,384 shares of the conglomerate’s stock valued at $27,925,000 after purchasing an additional 27,682 shares during the period.
+Prudential PLC bought a new stake in General Electric during the first quarter valued at about $1,518,000.
+Sequoia Financial Advisors LLC grew its holdings in General Electric by 2.9% during the first quarter.
+Sequoia Financial Advisors LLC now owns 11,748 shares of the conglomerate’s stock valued at $1,075,000 after purchasing an additional 334 shares during the period.
+Merit Financial Group LLC purchased a new position in shares of General Electric in the first quarter valued at about $388,000.
+Finally, West Family Investments Inc. purchased a new position in shares of General Electric in the first quarter valued at about $230,000.
+Institutional investors own 70.12% of the company’s stock.

-A number of research firms have weighed in on GE.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of General Electric from $97.00 to $103.00 and gave the company a “buy” rating in a research note on Wednesday, April 12th.
-UBS Group raised their price target on shares of General Electric from $95.00 to $109.00 in a research report on Thursday, April 13th.
-Oppenheimer boosted their price objective on General Electric from $98.00 to $102.00 and gave the stock an “outperform” rating in a report on Tuesday, March 14th.
-StockNews.com assumed coverage on General Electric in a report on Thursday, May 18th.
-They issued a “buy” rating on the stock.
-Finally, JPMorgan Chase & Co. upped their price target on General Electric from $100.00 to $102.00 and gave the stock a “neutral” rating in a report on Wednesday, April 26th.
-Two research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
-According to data from MarketBeat, General Electric has an average rating of “Moderate Buy” and a consensus target price of $103.20.
+Several equities analysts have recently commented on GE shares.
+Morgan Stanley boosted their price objective on General Electric from $90.00 to $110.00 and gave the company an “overweight” rating in a research report on Friday, March 31st.
+Bank of America boosted their price objective on General Electric from $92.00 to $96.00 and gave the company a “buy” rating in a research report on Monday, March 6th.
+Barclays boosted their price objective on General Electric from $110.00 to $115.00 and gave the company an “overweight” rating in a research report on Wednesday, April 26th.
+Citigroup boosted their target price on General Electric from $109.00 to $114.00 and gave the stock a “buy” rating in a research report on Wednesday, April 26th.
+Finally, The Goldman Sachs Group boosted their target price on General Electric from $96.00 to $110.00 and gave the stock a “buy” rating in a research report on Friday, April 14th.
+Two investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $103.20.

 General Electric Co engages in the provision of commercial and military aircraft engines and systems, wind, and other renewable energy generation equipment and grid solutions, and gas, steam, nuclear, and other power generation equipment.
 It operates through the following segments: Aviation, Healthcare, Renewable Energy, and Power.